rkk5603/BMMB852_Kelly/Week9/README.md

 - NAME: user-friendly genome name (default = ebola)
 - SRR: SRR run (default = SRR1972976)
 - SAMPLE: sample name from SRR run to name BAM file
+- N: number of reads to fastq-dump from SRR run

 The Makefile can be called for a single sample.
 ```